-Both Alternative 1 and Alternative 2 would result in several long-term beneficial effects within the Port, which would not occur under Alternative 3 (No Action).
+Both Alternative 1 and Alternative 2 would result in several long-term beneficial effects within the Port.
 As described below, Alternative 1 would result in more beneficial impacts than Alternative 2.
 Both Alternative 1 and Alternative 2 would result in the following beneficial effects: